 The aim is to record all textual witnesses – handwritten and printed – of German-language translations of antiquities.
 For texts available in print, the respective edition is the text witness; the copies listed in the previous repertories are included, if necessary with links to digital copies.
 For pragmatic reasons, however, a time-consuming search for all copies preserved in libraries or in private ownership is not planned for the time being.

 Services of the database // searchable quantities

-The following data are recorded and are searchable via the database:
+The following data are recorded and are searchable via database queries:

 - authors (of the original)